luiscruz/course_sustainableSE/2024/p1_measuring_software/g2_reactversions.md

 ### Further research & limitations

 Our research was currently only conducted on one machine, for one operating system.
 This makes it harder to generalize the results of this research.
 Furthermore, a single laptop does not necessarily accurately describe the way most websites are hosted.
+Additionaly only one webbrowser was evaluated which influences the results due to the browser specific handling of each webpage.

 One of the big obstacles is keeping external factors constant whilst running the experiment.
 Whilst we tried to keep those to a minimum, there are data points corrupted by external factors creating extra power consumption.
 This could be due to connectivity issues, or other programs running in the background, pinpointing the exact issue, remains extremely hard in this field of research.